K. A. Nilakanta Sastri: Assessment

 Nilakanta Sastri is regarded as the greatest and most prolific among professional historians of South India.
 Tamil historian A R Venkatachalapathy regards him as "arguably the most distinguished historian of twentieth-century Tamil Nadu".

-In 1915, a Bengali historian Jadunath Sarkar, wrote an essay Confessions of a History Teacher in the Modern Review regretting the lack of acclaimed historical works in vernacular languages and stressed that efforts should be made to write history books and teach history in vernacular languages.
+In 1915, Bengali historian Jadunath Sarkar, writing in an essay Confessions of a History Teacher in the Modern Review, regretted the lack of acclaimed historical works in vernacular languages and stressed that efforts should be made to write history books and teach history in vernacular languages.
 Nilakanta Sastri, who was then a young teacher in Thirunelveli, wrote a letter to the newspaper opposing Sarkar's suggestion by saying that "English serves me better as a medium of expression than Tamil – I mean in handling historical subjects.
 Perhaps the vernacular is not so well off in this part of the country as it should be".
 Sastri's comments evoked sharp criticism from the nationalist poet Subramanya Bharathi.
 According to Venkatachalapathy, Sastri's Tamil proficiency was not good and he relied on Tamil scholar S. Vaiyapuri Pillai for understanding Tamil literary works.
 Thus he was not able to analyse the changing meaning of words over time.
 Venkatachalapathy says, "In the professional historiography in Tamil Nadu practised in the age of K. A. Nilakanta Sastri there was rarely any interrogation of sources (except in terms of authenticity and chronology)."